 The middle of August for the last two years has seen us taking part in the fabulous Purbeck Valley Folk Festival just up the road near Corfe Castle with our gazebo and wow factor (Shepherd’s Hut first year, Gypsy Caravans the next) encouraging festival goers to write a letter or postcard to a special someone over the weekend.

-It is always the highlight of the Society’s calendar so, as with so many events this year, it’s going to feel really sad not to be packing up the car with all the festival gubbins from the shed, trying to transplant a sunflower or two from the garden to take up to our pitch, but mostly not being able to hang out with so many lovely, enthusiastic, supportive and onboard letter writing festival folk.
+It is always the highlight of the Society’s calendar so, as with so many events this year, it’s going to feel really sad not to be packing up the car with all the festival gubbins from the shed and trying to transplant a sunflower or two from the garden to take up to our pitch, but mostly not being able to hang out with so many lovely, enthusiastic, supportive and onboard letter writing festival folk.

 But all is not lost!
 We thought we would do some remote festival letter writing from our garden.
 It’ll be a lovely excuse to get the gazebo up, get out all the paper and pens, put the bunting up, listen to some folk music, drink a cider or two and encourage everyone to join in from wherever they are in the world to write a letter or postcard.